How to Find Public Sector Tenders in the UK – Free

 EU regulations stipulate that EU members must advertise high-value public sector tenders across Europe.

 NB Post-Brexit high-value UK public sector tenders are no longer required to be advertised in the EU.
 See ‘Find a Tender’.
 (There is still a requirement to advertise on TED where the process was started using TED e.g. dual publishing.)

 Private Sector & Worldwide Tenders

 In the UK there is no obligation for most private companies to advertise tenders.
 The only exceptions are firms like utilities, housing associations and some main contractors delivering outsourced public services (normally tendering for sub-contractors for their contract).
-So finding private sector tenders is usually achieved through traditional sales methods.
-However, some other private sector tenders are advertised.
+So, finding private sector tenders is usually achieved through traditional sales methods.

 Globally there are numerous tender portals in many different countries.

 These tender alert services are worth looking at.
 They are free or offer free options:

 CompeteFor was the publication of 2012 Games-related contract opportunities.
 It is now used by many different public sector organisations as well as a few private companies. www.competefor.com

 Useful Information on Finding UK Tenders and Tendering